rlauer6/autoconf-template-perl/README.md

 Perl applications without necessarily having to do a deep dive to learn the intricacies (and wonders) of autotools.

+Using the autotools toolchain you can create *build rules* and specify *deployment targets* for all of your built artifacts.
+If you've ever wondered how software gets installed on a Linux system, then you'll want to learn more about autoconfiscated projects.

 ## Why Autoconfiscate

 The term